 Neighborhood Resource Specialists

 Neighborhood Resource Specialists were assigned to the Neighborhood Resource Centers to coordinate and mobilize residents to fight back against crime and related problems in their neighborhoods.
 As stated in their job description, the formal job objective for the Neighborhood Resource Specialist is "to provide assistance to neighborhood residents by identifying problems and accessing resources and services.

 The designers of the Neighborhood Resource Centers knew that the leadership role for these Resource Centers must come from the neighborhood to be effective.
 If the Resource Centers were viewed as just another City Hall program that came in and "told" residents what they needed, they would not work.

-Neighborhood Facilitators identify neighborhood needs, problems and goals through neighborhood surveys.
-Both residents and non-residents (individuals who work and/or attend church in the Neighborhood Alert Center area but do not live there) are surveyed.
+Neighborhood Resource Specialists identify neighborhood needs, problems and goals through neighborhood surveys.
+Both residents and non-residents (individuals who work and/or attend church in the Neighborhood Resource Center area but do not live there) are surveyed.
 The surveys provide resident generated information and recommendations to City Planners and decision-makers.
-An environmental survey is also conducted by the neighborhood facilitators to assess the conditions of the neighborhood.
+An environmental survey is also conducted by the Neighborhood Resource Specialist to assess the conditions of the neighborhood.

-In addition, Neighborhood Facilitators attend meetings of neighborhood associations, crime watches, community development corporations and other groups to assist with the planning and organization of neighborhood programs, projects and activities designed to improve conditions within neighborhoods as identified by residents.
+In addition, Neighborhood Resource Specialists attend meetings of neighborhood associations, crime watches, community development corporations and other groups to assist with the planning and organization of neighborhood programs, projects and activities designed to improve conditions within neighborhoods as identified by residents.
 They are provided the opportunity to flex their work schedules to include evening and weekend hours so they can attend these meetings.

-In terms of the administration and operation of the Alert Centers, the Neighborhood Facilitators work with COPP Officers and Code Enforcement Staff assigned to the Alert Center to ensure that the needs of the residents are met.
+In terms of the administration and operation of the Resource Centers, the Neighborhood Resource Specialist work with COPP Officers and Code Enforcement Staff assigned to the Resource Center to ensure that the needs of the residents are met.